ayotoasset/barronsCOT/cran-comments.md

 * This is a new release.

+This note is an assigment on globalenvironment.
+It is neccessary  for store the retrieve barrons data.

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.